 When this article was written we could not find any Aussie NRL betting sites that had live NRL streaming.
 If you sign up with Unibet you’ll be able to stream a lot of different sports live but for now, at least, there are no Australian betting sites that offer live NRL streaming.

-NRL Mobile Apps – BlueBet Worth Checking Out!
+Best NRL Betting App – BlueBet Worth Checking Out!

 If you are looking for a slick, well designed and 100% Aussie mobile app to use for betting on the NRL, BlueBet comes highly recommended.
-This Australian owned and operated bookie has gone to the trouble of designing native apps for both Android and iOS, as well as a web app that can be used on Nokia, Windows and Blackberry devices via their internet browsers.
+This Australian owned and operated bookie has gone to the trouble of designing native apps for both Android and iOS.

 The BlueBet iOS App can be found in the App Store and a rating of 4.3 out of 5 says it all.
 It only takes a few seconds to download, it is 65.7 MB and iOS 11.0 or later is required.
 The Android App can be downloaded directly from the BlueBet site, just click the link when prompted on your mobile browser.
 You can access loads of NRL markets and you can view the latest NRL Live betting odds on the BlueBet Mobile App.